merryjs/photo-viewer/README.md

 - `show` for display the photo viewer
 - `hide` for hide the photo viewer, but most case you just need `show` it.

-For more info please [see the js file](https://github.com/merryjs/photo-viewer/blob/master/index.js), its very simple, and if you use `TypeScript` you can have a good type definition and no need any setup.
+For more info please [see the js file](https://github.com/merryjs/photo-viewer/blob/master/index.js), its very simple, and if you use `TypeScript` you can have a good type definition and no need any setup.

 ## LICENSE